 I was so excited about this trip.
 I planned my little heart out for our two days and one nights worth of Savannah.
 Planning for trips is one of my love languages.
 I love to get organized and do the research.
 What you see below you is a nerdy work of art.
 After tons of research I found and printed a map of Savannah’s historic district.
 I then labeled the map with all of the most important places I wanted to visit, complete with a key at the bottom of the nap.
 Go ahead, be jealous.

-I found us a hotel in Savannah’s historic district on Groupon.
-There were a ton of choices but we went with the most affordable one that would keep us in the historic district.
+There were a ton of choices but we went with the most affordable hotel that would keep us in the historic district.
 I wanted to check in and then be able to stay on foot for the rest of the trip.

-I also snagged 42% off trolley tours in Savannah on Groupon.
-Historic trolley rides.
+Historic trolley rides!
 I cannot get enough of historic trolley rides.
 I’m not usually much of a history buff but if I’m going to wander around an old city I want the deets!

 If you are going to a historic city, take the trolley ride!

-Not only will you fall in love with Savannah more by learning about it’s background, you’ll find restaurants and businesses along the ride to make note of and seek out later.
+Tip: Not only will you fall in love with Savannah more by learning about it’s history, you’ll find restaurants and businesses along the ride to make note of and seek out later.

 During our trolley ride I spied a tiny adorable yarn shop called The Frayed Knot that I made my way back to.
 It was darling and filled with fancy yarns that this beginner crocheter has no business picking up.
 But I did find something my speed on a 50% off table.